 What is next?

 We hope you enjoyed reading this post on NFTs.
 If you are interested in how digital tokens (cryptocurrencies, NFTs) are priced in markets, we recommend you to read our beginner’s guide on tokenomics.
-If you are generally interested in investments, have a look at our free courses on investments and trading basics.
+If you are generally interested in investments, have a look at our free courses on investments and fundamentals of trading.
 If you have any feedback for us, you can leave a comment below or contact us.